weinsteinabi/war_decol/README.md

 Future directions include further developing these models with a more stable theoretical base and examining coefficients of the models upon repeated training to identify scale of influence and significance to our dependent variable.

 ### R Script Navigation
 All scripts for data cleaning can be found [here](https://github.com/weinsteinabi/war_decol/tree/main/scripts), in the scripts folder of the repository.
 Each is titled with the data they primarily work with.
+Please note that these scripts are in the process of being refined for use beyond my own system.

 ### Data Sources
 Below is a list of all data sources utilized in this project.
 Data files exist in this repository in the [data sources file](https://github.com/weinsteinabi/war_decol/tree/main/data_sources) for most sources.
 For those that are not (in italics), links will be included to the sources.